-- 3 cups black beans from Bean Market, cooked (or substitute 2, 15oz. cans black beans, rinsed)
+- 3 cups cooked black beans* from Bean Market (or substitute 2, 15oz. cans black beans, rinsed)

 - ¾ cup cooked brown rice (either long or short grain) this can be leftover or cooked for this recipe.

 - 2 green onions or a quarter of one onion medium onion, finely diced

 - ½ cup minced fresh herbs (cilantro, parsley, or chives)

 - 2 Tablespoons ketchup, tomato paste or barbeque sauce

 - Dash of hot sauce (I like Cholula)